CoSMoMVPA/CoSMoMVPA/doc/source/faq.rst

 Longer version:the main reason for encouraging (almost enforcing) balanced partitions is a combination of simplicity and avoiding mistakes with 'above chance' classification.
 It is considerably simple when chance is 1/c, with c the number of classes; in particular, this simplifies second level (group) analysis and allows for a relatively quick Monte Carlo based multiple-comparison correction through sign-swapping (as implemented in :ref:`cosmo_montecarlo_cluster_stat`).
 In addition, most paradigms use quite balanced designs anyway, so you do not loose much trials by enforcing balancing.
-If not using all trials would be a concern, one can re-use the same samples multiple times in different cross-validation folds through cosmo_balance_partitions with the 'nrepeats' or 'nmin' arguments.
+If not using all trials would be a concern, one can reuse the same samples multiple times in different cross-validation folds through cosmo_balance_partitions with the 'nrepeats' or 'nmin' arguments.

 Does the LDA (linear discriminant analysis) classifier use shrinkage / normalization?